Spread of Islam: Terminology

-Rashidun Caliphs and Umayyads (610–750 CE)
+Rashidun and Umayyad caliphates (610–750)

 Within the century of the establishment of Islam upon the Arabian Peninsula and the subsequent rapid expansion during the early Muslim conquests, one of the most significant empires in world history was formed.
 For the subjects of the empire, formerly of the Byzantine and the Sasanian Empires, not much changed in practice.
 The objective of the conquests was mostly of a practical nature, as fertile land and water were scarce in the Arabian Peninsula.
 A real Islamization therefore came about only during the subsequent centuries.

 Ira M. Lapidus distinguishes between two separate strands of converts of the time: animists and polytheists of tribal societies of the Arabian Peninsula and the Fertile Crescent and the native Christians and Jews existing before the Muslims arrived.

 The empire spread from the Atlantic Ocean to the Aral Sea, from the Atlas Mountains to the Hindu Kush.
 It was bounded mostly by "a combination of natural barriers and well-organized states".

 For the polytheistic and pagan societies, apart from the religious and spiritual reasons that individuals may have had, conversion to Islam "represented the response of a tribal, pastoral population to the need for a larger framework for political and economic integration, a more stable state, and a more imaginative and encompassing moral vision to cope with the problems of a tumultuous society."
 In contrast, for tribal, nomadic, monotheistic societies, "Islam was substituted for a Byzantine or Sassanian political identity and for a Christian, Jewish or Zoroastrian religious affiliation."
 Conversion initially was neither required nor necessarily wished for: "(The Arab conquerors) did not require the conversion as much as the subordination of non-Muslim peoples.
 At the outset, they were hostile to conversions because new Muslims diluted the economic and status advantages of the Arabs."

 Only in subsequent centuries, with the development of the religious doctrine of Islam and with that the understanding of the Muslim ummah, would mass conversion take place.
 The new understanding by the religious and political leadership in many cases led to a weakening or breakdown of the social and religious structures of parallel religious communities such as Christians and Jews.

 The caliphs of the Arab dynasty established the empire's first school, which taught the Arabic language and Islamic studies.
 The caliphs furthermore began the ambitious project of building mosques across the empire, many of which remain today, such as the Umayyad Mosque, in Damascus.
 At the end of the Umayyad period, less than 10% of the people in Iran, Iraq, Syria, Egypt, Tunisia and Spain were Muslim.
 Only the Arabian Peninsula had a higher proportion of Muslims among the population.